UHF – Original Motion Picture Soundtrack and Other Stuff: Critical response

 Due to the short stint of UHF in theaters, its soundtrack got "lost in the shuffle" and did not receive much of a critical response.
 However, from the few reviews it did receive, the album received a mixed response.
-Jacob Lunders of AllMusic awarded the album three stars out of five and called it a "guilty pleasure".
+Jacob Lunders of AllMusic called it a "guilty pleasure".
 Lunders noted that the album "endures artistically as a transitional album between his '80s heyday and the imminent artistic makeover revealed on 1992's Off the Deep End".
 He ultimately concluded that the album is something that only "moderate [to] genuine" fans may want, but that it is "nearly as accessible" as many of his compilation albums.
 The Rolling Stone Album Guide awarded the album three stars out of five, denoting a "good" album.
 A TV Guide critic, in a review of the movie, wrote that "the quality of [the movie's] parodies" are "inconsistent, with the movie and music takeoffs being obvious and out of date."